Estelle Evans

 Evans was the sister of actresses Rosanna Carter and Esther Rolle.

 Personal life and death

-Evans was born Estelle Rolle on October 1, 1906, in Nassau, New Providence, The Bahamas, to parents Jonathan and Elizabeth Iris Rolle (née Dames).
-She was the oldest of eighteen children.
+Evans was born Estelle Rolle on October 1, 1906, in Nassau, Bahamas to parents Jonathan and Elizabeth Iris Rolle (née Dames).
+She was the oldest of 18 children.
 Her sisters include actresses Rosanna Carter and Esther Rolle.

-Evans was married once, to Walter Evans.
-The two had three daughters: Eliza, Ella and Estella Evans.
+Evans was married to Walter Evans.
+The two had three daughters.

 Evans played Calpurnia in the 1962 film version of To Kill a Mockingbird and acted in several other major movies and television shows.
 For her work in The Learning Tree, she received the NAACP Image Award for Outstanding Actress in a Motion Picture.

-Evans died on July 20, 1985, in New York City, New York, and was buried in Westview Community Cemetery in Pompano Beach, Florida.
-She was 78 years old.
+Evans died on July 20, 1985, in New York City, and she was buried in Westview Community Cemetery in Pompano Beach, Florida.
+She was age 78.